-Problem description

-What are you struggling with at the moment?
+Step 1 Problem description Step 2 Identify the influence Step 3Identify problematicbehaviour in yourself Step 4 Find your strengths What are you struggling with at the moment?
 Describe the problem below: Example: "I am stressed, because I am unprepared for an upcoming negotiation as have too much work to carry out."

-Identify the influence

-In which area of life the problem influences?
+In which areas of your life the problem influences?
 Describe the influence: Example: "Overworking influences my family relations negatively."

-Identify problematic behaviour in yourself

 Is there something that you are doing too much or too little, which contributes to the underlying challenge?

-Find your strengths

 How can you re-frame the behavior identified in Step 3 as a strength?
 In the context of this problem you may have underused or overused it.
 Example: "My underlying strength contributing to this situation is: "I pay too much attention to small details."